 What do you get for the person who has everything … or the person you already used your best idea on last year?
 Bring an irreplaceable, personal touch with these gift ideas.

 Our Print Shop allows you to order your prints, framed pictures, cards, and gifts directly from the PicMonkey Editor.
 It’s the easiest, most seamless way to get your digital images into print.
-And all our products are the highest of quality.
+And all our products are of the highest quality.

 What you can print: Regular prints, professional prints, canvas wraps, framed prints, and flat cards.

 The website formerly known as Printstagram, this place is optimized for printing Instagram snaps.
 However, they’ve expanded their domain to let you pull files from Flickr, Facebook, Dropbox, or your computer.
 Bonus for gift-givers: purchase stands, frames, or display clips all in one spot.

 What you can print: Photo books, cards, and posters; business cards; buttons; ephemera.

 As the name implies, Mixbook has a bevy of photo book customization options.
 Specify size and cover (paperback, hardback, leather, or matte) for that oh-so special holiday photo album.